Sententiaregum/Sententiaregum/README.md

 If you use windows, [this blog post helps you to fix that issue](https://harvsworld.com/2015/how-to-fix-npm-install-errors-on-vagrant-on-windows-because-the-paths-are-too-long/).

-## Deploy
+## Install

-A deploy is really simple.
+The installation is really simple.

 You just have to call __composer install --no-dev__ and all dependencies will be configured and the setup of the backend and frontend will be processed.

+#### Deployment

+The deployment with capistrano is in progress in Sententiaregum/Sententiaregum#49

 ## Custom configuration